 R-hints: The function boot from package boot allows automatic bootstrapping of statistics on given data.
-To apply this function, you have to write your own R-function which returns the regression coefficients and has arguments dat and ind. dat is a data frame containing the variables y, x2 and x3, and ind is a vector of indices (see help page, parameter statistic).
-Such a function may look like this:
+To apply this function, you have to write your own R-function which returns the regression coefficients and has arguments dat and ind. dat is a data frame containing the variables y, x2 and x3, and ind is a vector of indices (see help page, parameter statistic and see provided function lmcoefs).